sachamasry/klepsidra/README.md

   - Enable SQLite notes field full-text search
   - Start enabling full-text search on other relevant database fields
 - Reformat listing display to a more useful format, removing description field to a popup box or tooltip; change date display to more informative format
-- Change data defaults for duration to nil, and no duration time units until clocking out

 ### One day